 GOAT List is not a simple list, but a full 'GOAT Calculator' with configurable weight factors for different GOAT Points areas and sub-areas.
 Please click 'Config' button below to open the calculator and configuration form.

 GOAT Points extrapolation extrapolate GOAT Points for active players and players born before 1952 to their full hypothetical career.

 For active players, extrapolation tries to estimate how much GOAT Points players would earn by the end of their careers.

 For players born before 1952, extrapolation tries to estimate how much GOAT Points players would had been earned before Open Era started under the same conditions as in Open Era.

 How it is calculated?

 Extrapolation creates an age-weight curve telling an average proportion of GOAT Points earned at specific age.

 Starting from player's real GOAT Points earned in Open Era, extrapolations uses age-weight curve to estimate player's GOAT Points in years outside of Open Era span (either before or after).

 Say a player has 30 years.
-Say that through the Open Era, players in average earn around 10% GOAT Points at age greater then 30.
+Say that through the Open Era, players in average earn around 10% GOAT Points at age greater than 30.

 If player now has 200 normal GOAT Points, it is estimated that he would have 200 / (1 - 10%) = 222 GOAT Points by the end of his career.

 Extrapolation caps estimated points in single season to the maximum points someone earned in one season at specific age.

 If extrapolation says player would earn 100 points at age 28, but maximum points someone earned at age 28 is 70, extrapolation will be capped to 70 points.

 Extrapolation caps estimated points for the whole career to the 10 times points earned in the Open Era.

 If extrapolation says player would earn 750 points for the whole career, but player currently has 50 points, extrapolation will be capped to 500 points.